mohanmca/MohanLearningGround/src/main/md/Tools/spring-security.md

   * DigestAuthenticationFilter
   * UsernamePasswordAuthenticationFilter
 * Authentication filter intercepts requests and extracts authenticationToken
+  * Authentication filter generates AutenticationRequest
+  * Authentication filter delegates AutenticationMnager to authenticate AutenticationRequest
   * There are many flavours of tokens are there
   * UsernamePasswordAuthenticationToken
   * OpenIDAuthenticationToken
 * Filter delegates authentication to AuthenticationManager
-* AuthenticationManager delegates to AuthenticationProvider
+* AuthenticationManager delegates to one ore more AuthenticationProvider
   * OpenIDAuthenticationProvider
   * DaoAuthenticationProvider
   * LdapAuthenticationProvider
+  * Provider delegates to UserDetailsService
+  * Identity store is accessed by UserDetailService
+  * Every identity service requires its own Service and AuthenticationProvider
+  * DigestAuthenticationFilter is an exception, it doesn't delegates rather directly interacts with UserDetailsService
 *
   ```java
   public interface AuthenticationManager